peachdocs/docs/en-US/howto/documentation.md

 │   ├── ...
 ```

-Let me explain them each at a time.
+Let me explain them one at a time.

 ## TOC.ini

-In the repository root directory, you must have a file named `TOC.ini`, which stands for **Table Of Content**.
+In the repository root directory, you must have a file named `TOC.ini`, which stands for **Table Of Contents**.

-In this file, you will use [INI](https://en.wikipedia.org/wiki/INI_file) syntax to define what are the directories and files, and in which order to organize them.
+In this file, you will use [INI](https://en.wikipedia.org/wiki/INI_file) syntax to define the directories and files, and their organization.

-Here is the `TOC.ini` took from [Peach Docs](http://peachdocs.org):
+Here is the `TOC.ini` from [Peach Docs](http://peachdocs.org):

 ```ini
 -: intro